Articles

 Generated code quality limits speed - Figma Sites may use generic containers and automatic classes, creating heavier HTML.
 No performance configuration available for users regarding CDN behavior or caching strategies.

-Advantage: Framer notably superior with established optimization infrastructure and React-powered performance.
+Advantage: Framer notably superior with established optimization infrastructure and React-powered performance — explore our deep dive into Framer's speed and performance for detailed benchmarks.
 Figma Sites functional for simple needs but without optimization options.

 Framer offers extensive connection options through custom code components, external plugin store, API access for external services, and React ecosystem compatibility.